velev1/CSharp-Part-2/02. Multidimensional Arrays/homework/03. Sequence n matrix/README.md

 # Sequence n matrix

 ## Description
 We are given a matrix of strings of size `N x M`.
 Sequences in the matrix we define as sets of several neighbour elements located on the same line, column or diagonal.
-P
 Write a program that finds the longest sequence of equal strings in the matrix and prints its length.

 ## Input
-- On the first line you will receive the numbers **N** and **M** seperated by a single space
+- On the first line you will receive the numbers **N** and **M** separated by a single space
-- On the next **N** lines there will be **M** strings seperated with spaces - the strings in the matrix
+- On the next **N** lines there will be **M** strings separated with spaces - the strings in the matrix

 ## Output
 - Print the length of the longest sequence of equal equal strings in the matrix